 Is there any example or tutorial of how to connect Esrpuino wifi to AWS IOT.

-I don't know about huge.
-There's been very little interest in this topic.
-Nevertheless, there's two ways I'm thinking.
+There's two ways I'm thinking.
 Hopefully, I'm successful with the first.

 Port the sdk to the espruino lib instead of the standard js lib.
 If I can get the standard methods and dependencies, I think this is the way to go.